 Some members found physically unfit by a PEB can serve on AD in Limited Assignment Status with limitations and controls over their assignments.
-Retention in this status depends upon the type and extent of the member's physical defect or condition, the amount of medical management and support needed to sustain the member on AD, the physical and assignment limitations required, the years of service completed, and the Air Force need for the particular grade and specialty.
+According to AFI 36-3212, retention in this status depends upon the "type and extent of the member's physical defect or condition, the amount of medical management and support needed to sustain the member on AD, the physical and assignment limitations required, the years of service completed, and the Air Force need for the grade and specialty."
 Per AFI 36-3212, Physical Evaluation for Retention, Retirement, and Separation, the number of members retained in Limited Assignment Status will be held to an absolute minimum.